 They were prepared, they thought, but they got caught off guard.

-They blinked for a half a second, and in that moment Trump won Trump won the election, and they got caught off guard, just like getting blindsided in football.
+And in that moment, Trump won the election, and they got caught off guard, just like getting blindsided in football.

 And that's basically what's going on here.

-This is uh this just smells the high heaven.
+This just smells to high heaven.

-I mean, fig try to figure the random probability of the critical information to an investigation being deleted over and over again.
+I mean, try to figure the random probability of the critical information to an investigation being deleted over and over again.

 That's been what's been going on at CIA, FBI, NSA.